Tools & Resources▼

 Yes.
 Anyone with earned income who is under age 70½ can open and contribute to a traditional IRA.
-The contribution limit is $5,500 for 2013 ($5,000 for 2012), plus an additional "catch-up" contribution of $1,000 in 2012 and 2013 if you're 50 or older.
+The contribution limit is $5,500 for 2017 (unchanged from 2016), plus an additional "catch-up" contribution of $1,000 in 2016 and 2017 if you're 50 or older.
 However, you may not be able to deduct your IRA contributions if you're covered by a 401(k) plan at work.
 Whether or not you can deduct your IRA contributions depends on your filing status and annual income (adjusted gross income, or AGI).
-Specifically, for tax year 2013:
+Specifically, for tax year 2017:

 |If your filing status is:||Your IRA deduction is reduced if your AGI is between:||Your deduction is eliminated if your AGI is:|

 |Married filing jointly or qualifying widow(er)||$99,000-$119,000||$119,000 or more|